RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 different deployments to consider:

  1. The Redis Enterprise operator
- 2. The Redis Enterprise pods and Service Rigger created by the operator.
+ 2. The Redis Enterprise pods and Service Rigger created by the operator

 For (1), the operator container image is controlled directly by the deployment bundle.
 Whereas, for (2), the Redis Enterprise cluster pod (RS and bootstrapper) and Service Rigger